 Adult Children of Alcoholics

-Adult Children of Alcoholics is a Twelve Step, Twelve Tradition program of women and men who grew up in alcoholic or otherwise dysfunctional homes.
+Adult Children of Alcoholics is a Twelve Step, Twelve Tradition program for women and men who grew up in alcoholic or otherwise dysfunctional homes.
 We meet with each other in a mutually respectful, safe environment and acknowledge our common experiences.
 We discover how childhood affected us in the past and influences us in the present (“The Problem”).
 We take positive action.
 By practicing the Twelve Steps, focusing on “The Solution”, and accepting a loving Higher Power of our understanding, we find freedom from the past and a way to improve our lives today.

 For over 50 years, Al-Anon (which includes Alateen for younger members) has been offering hope and help to families and friends of alcoholics.
 It is estimated that each alcoholic affects the lives of at least four other people… alcoholism is truly a family disease.
 No matter what relationship you have with an alcoholic, whether they are still drinking or not, all who have been affected by someone else’s drinking can find solutions that lead to serenity in the Al-Anon/Alateen fellowship.